FinLegal/API-Documentation/README.md

 # API Samples and Documentation

 This repository contains code samples and notes for our public API.
-The [API specification](#rest-api-specification) should be considered the primary reference.
+The [API reference](#rest-api-reference) should be considered the primary reference.

 ## URLs